agmcarthur/Biochem-3BP3/Lab_1_Genome_Databases/README.md

 * GenBank accession
 * How many amino acids in this protein?
 * Which residues (amino acids) are involved in DNA binding?
-* Is the DNA binding region in the N-terminus or C-terminus of the protein?
 * GenBank accession for the corresponding DNA sequence

 An important feature of GenBank data is the use of Accession numbers as these are reported in the scientific literature.
 However, if an author or sequencing centre submits a correction to the sequence, the Accession remains unchanged (it is immortal - so the scientific literature does not become stale) but is now given a version sub-identifier.
 To make this clear, record the following: